 This program meets in person at The Morton Arboretum and will also be broadcast live online via Zoom.

 To attend in person, register for Section A. To attend online, register for Section B.

-Instructor: Dr. Tanisha Williams, the Richard E. and Yvonne Smith Postdoctoral Fellow in Botany at Bucknell University and founder of Black Botanists Week.
+Speaker: Dr. Tanisha Williams, the Richard E. and Yvonne Smith Postdoctoral Fellow in Botany at Bucknell University and founder of Black Botanists Week.

 Age: 16 and older

 This program is part of the Women and the Environment Series.
 Register for the other sessions:

 Friday, March 10: Gidinawendimin: We Are All Connected with Dr. Wendy Makoons Geniusz